CATIE

 How is HHV-8 spread?

 Scientists do not understand everything about HHV-8.
 However, research strongly suggests that HHV-8 appears to be spread via saliva.
-Therefore wet kissing, oral sex or use of saliva as a lubricant for anal sex between men can all help to spread this virus.
+Therefore, wet kissing, oral sex or use of saliva as a lubricant for anal sex between men can all help to spread this virus.

 HHV-8 has also been spread by transfusions of contaminated blood and, in the past, by use of contaminated clotting factor used by hemophiliacs.
+Today in Canada the blood supply is heat-treated and safe.

 Patterns of KS